protolude/protolude/README.md

 Exported Functions
 ------------------

-The list of exports is given in the [Symbols.md](./Symbols.md) file.
-Haddock unfortunately breaks in the presence of module reexports and is unable to render documentation.
+The list of exports can be browsed [here](http://hackage.haskell.org/package/protolude-0.2.3/docs/Protolude.html).

 Dependencies
 ------------